List of The Critic episodes: Season 1 (1994)

 The first season aired Wednesdays at 8:30-9:00 pm (EST) on ABC.

 The Simpsons Crossover (1995)

 Season 2 (1995)

 The second season aired Sundays at 8:30-9:00 pm (EST) on Fox.
-It began following the Simpsons episode "A Star Is Burns", which featured Jay Sherman in what Bart would call a "cheap cartoon crossover."
+It began following the Simpsons episode "A Star Is Burns", which featured Jay Sherman in what Bart would offhandedly refer to as a "cheap cartoon crossover" while watching The Jetsons Meet the Flintstones.